Meet the CAT Team

 Laura is a seasoned outdoor program manager and instructor with experience directing international wilderness schools as well as guiding in both mountain (backpacking, climbing, biking, and rappelling) and coastal (surfing, snorkeling, and more recently sea kayaking) settings.
 Laura’s fascination with the outdoors began as a young child when she would catch minnows in a creek near her house.
 She is driven by a desire to create lasting connections between people, the outdoors, and their communities.

 Laura earned a BS in Recreation, Park and Tourism Sciences with an Outdoor Education Specialist certificate.
-Since then she has logged fourteen years of guiding adventure activities for young people in six countries.
+Since then she has logged fifteen years of guiding adventure activities for young people in six countries.
 As an instructor for the DYS Wilderness Challenge Program, she led youth involved with the court system on 31-day wilderness expeditions.
 Then she began her love affair with Latin America as the Program Director for the Exposure Adventure Program in the Dominican Republic.
 She also spent two years as the Program Director for Costa Rica Outward Bound.
+Recently Laura was a part of the REI Chicago Outdoor School team.

 Laura is a certified Wilderness First Responder, SCUBA Diver, and CPR/AED/First Aid Instructor.
-She is a Level 1 UKCC Paddlesports Coach and holds a BCU Three Star Award.
+She is a Level 2 UKCC Paddlesports Coach and holds a British Canoeing Three Star Award in Sea Kayak, Canoe, and Whitewater Kayak.
 Outside of CAT, you can find Laura running, playing soccer, eating and trying to find ways to make the Chicago weather warmer.

 Program Staff / Gear Coordinator

-Zorbari holds a BCU Two Star Award and in 2012 was the youngest Level 1 UKCC Paddlesports Coach in North America.
-In May 2017, Zorbari will graduate from Howard University.
+Zorbari holds a British Canoeing Three Star Award and in 2012 was the youngest Level 1 UKCC Paddlesports Coach in North America.
+Zorbari graduated from Howard University in May 2017.

 Chicago Adventure Therapy Board of Directors